 Marc Beaumont is able to act as advocate, adviser, mediator or arbitrator between individuals and their chambers, Heads of Chambers or clerks.
 He has practised in every form of barrister business model and is a former Head of Chambers himself.
 His knowledge of the Code of Conduct, of the realities of practice, of the economic pressures on the Bar and of a psychological approach to dispute resolution make him ideal for such work.
 He has acted for individual barristers and for Heads of Chambers in such disputes.

-Solicitors, Legal Executives, Licensed Conveyancers, costs experts, costs issues.
+Solicitors, Legal Executives, STEP, Licensed Conveyancers, costs experts, costs issues.

 Marc also defends solicitors before the Solicitors Disciplinary Tribunal and in Legal Ombudsman (“LeO”) proceedings in which he has developed a niche practice.
 He has also defended legal executives and costs draftsmen before their professional disciplinary tribunals.
 An adjunct of such work, is that Marc gives advice on the law of solicitors’ costs, acting both for and against solicitors in costs claims.

 Applications for wasted costs orders